naturalneuralnet/habitBuilder-client/README.md

 install dependencies with

-npm install
+`npm install`

 change the api endpoint inside apiSlice to the local host you will be running the backend on

-use npm run start to run the front end
+use `npm run start` to run the front end

-Clone or download the backend
+Clone or download the backend and follow the usage instructions for it.

-install dependencies with

-npm install

-change the api endpoint inside corsOptions allowedOrigin to the local host you will be running the frontend on

-use npm run start dev to run the backend

 ## Technologies Used

-React
+- React
+- React-Redux
-React-Redux and Redux Toolkit
+- Redux Toolkit
-Material UI
+- Material UI
-MongoDB
-JWT - for authentication and authorization
+- JWT

 ## Credits